oracle/graal/docs/reference-manual/embedding/embed-languages.md

 }
 ```

-In this example, `lastResult` maintains a reference to the value from the guest is stored on the host and remains accessible until after the scope of `callback()` has ended.
+In this example, `lastResult` maintains a reference to the value from the guest that is stored on the host and remains accessible also after the scope of `callback()` has ended.

 However, this is not always desireable, as keeping the value alive may block resources unnecessarily or not reflect the behavior of ephemeral values correctly.
 For these cases, `HostAccess.SCOPED` can be used, which changes the default behavior for all callbacks, such that values that are passed as callback parameters are only valid for the duration of the callback.